Peter Weidenbaum: Situating and work

 In 1996, at the suggestion of artist Guillaume Bijl, Weidenbaum successfully applied for a training course at the Higher Institute for Fine Arts (HISK).
 His investigations into images led to a cross-pollination between cartoon films and sculptural work.
 In 1999 he received an invitation from Stijn Huijts, director of the Civic Museum "Het Domein" in Sittard, The Netherlands.
-This results in his first museum exhibition with the installation "Somebody puts something in my dreams."
-During this period, Weidenbaum also produces a few "fake reality" short films in which his brother plays the lead role.
-After his HISK period, he works for three years on a series "Out of the Forest," a set of cryptic sculptures, drawings, and paintings.
-During this period, Weidenbaum strikes up a close contact with the philosopher Willem Elias, who remarks the following about the series: "Weidenbaum reflects about the world surrounding him.
-He takes us into the forest.
-No jolly walkabout but bewitched approaches confuse our sight."
-In his book "Aspects of Belgian art beyond ‘45", he later cites Weidenbaum under the heading of "neosymbolism," a particular style in Flanders labeled as "the school of Antwerp" and of which Luc Tuymans is the most prominent representative.
+That interaction resulted in his first museum exhibition with the installation "Somebody puts something in my dreams."
+During this period, Weidenbaum also produced a few "fake reality" short films in which his brother played the lead role.
+After his HISK period, he worked for three years on a series "Out of the Forest," a set of cryptic sculptures, drawings, and paintings.
+During this period, Weidenbaum developed a close contact with the philosopher Willem Elias.
+In his book "Aspects of Belgian art beyond ‘45", he cited Weidenbaum under the heading of "neosymbolism," a particular style in Flanders labeled as "the school of Antwerp" and of which Luc Tuymans is the most prominent representative.
 Elias mentions "recontextualization" of reality and includes Weidenbaum in his book, besides the likes of Ronny Delrue and Koen van den Broek.

 Weidenbaum continues to reflect about the function of the artist and reaches the conclusion that an artist as merely a producer of work doesn't make much sense if there is no social dimension connected with it.
 This is because the artist through his work illustrates a different vision of reality and because of this enriches the spectator's experience.